JMousqueton/ransomware.live/docs/negotiations.md

 > `Valéry Marchive` works in the technology industry as a journalist.
 He is the editor-in-chief of [LeMagIT](https://www.lemagit.fr).
 He also comments and analyzes ransomware attacks on [social media](https://twitter.com/valerymarchive?lang=en).

 > [!TIP]
 > Some amount are expressed only with cryptocurrency.
-The price in USD is based on the cryptocurrency market at the time of the neogitiation.
+The price in USD is based on the cryptocurrency market at the time of the negotiation.

 | Ransomware | Name | # Msg | Chat | Initial Ransom | Negotiated Ransom | Paid |
 |---|---|---|---|---|---|---|